srujayreddyv/CSC219-P1-HeartDiseaseDetection/README.md

 # CSC219 PROJECT: 1 Heart Disease Detection using Neural Networks

-Welcome to our team's machine learning project aimed at detecting heart disease.
-In this collaborative effort, we have tackled the crucial issue of heart disease detection using tabular data, which includes both categorical and numeric features.
-We've formulated this problem as a binary classification task, with the goal of predicting the presence (1) or absence (0) of heart disease.
-Throughout this project, we've explored various machine learning algorithms and rigorously evaluated their performance using essential metrics such as precision, recall, F1-score, along with generating insightful visualizations like confusion matrices and ROC curves.
+Welcome to our collaborative machine learning project aimed at detecting heart disease.
+In this project, we have addressed the critical issue of heart disease detection using tabular data, encompassing both categorical and numeric features.
+Our primary objective was to solve this problem as a binary classification task, distinguishing between the presence (1) or absence (0) of heart disease.
+Throughout our endeavor, we have explored various machine learning algorithms and conducted thorough evaluations based on essential metrics like precision, recall, F1-score.
+Additionally, we have provided insightful visualizations, including confusion matrices and ROC curves, to assess model performance.

 ## Dataset
-We used a comprehensive heart disease dataset obtained from IEEE DataPort.
-This dataset contains information from multiple sources, including 11 common features relevant to heart disease diagnosis.
-Understanding the dataset's documentation was crucial to our work.
+To facilitate our heart disease detection task, we utilized a comprehensive heart disease dataset obtained from IEEE DataPort.
+This dataset amalgamates information from multiple sources and encompasses 11 common features relevant to heart disease diagnosis.
+Our work heavily relied on a profound understanding of the dataset's documentation.

 ## Data Preprocessing:
-The data preprocessing steps included:
+Our data preprocessing pipeline comprised several essential steps:

-1. Train-test split.
-2. Handling missing values.
-3. Removing duplicates.
-4. Encoding categorical features.
-5. Normalizing numeric features.
+1. Handling missing values: Any missing data points were appropriately handled to ensure data integrity.
+2. Removing duplicates: Duplicate entries were identified and removed to maintain data consistency.
+3. Encoding categorical features: Categorical features were encoded to make them compatible with machine learning algorithms.
+4. Normalizing numeric features: Numeric features were normalized to ensure they were on the same scale, preventing any particular feature from dominating the learning process.
+5. Train-test split: We partitioned the dataset into training and testing subsets.

 ## Building Models:
-We explored three machine learning models for heart disease detection:
+We explored three machine learning models for heart disOur project ventured into the realm of machine learning by exploring three distinct models for heart disease detection:

-1. Nearest Neighbor: We implemented a k-NN (k-Nearest Neighbors) classifier using scikit-learn and evaluated its performance.
+1. Nearest Neighbor: We implemented a k-NN (k-Nearest Neighbors) classifier using scikit-learn and meticulously evaluated its performance.
-2. Support Vector Machine (SVM): We built an SVM (Support Vector Machine) classifier using scikit-learn and assessed its classification performance.
+2. Support Vector Machine (SVM): Leveraging scikit-learn, we constructed an SVM (Support Vector Machine) classifier and conducted an in-depth assessment of its classification performance.
-3. Fully-Connected Neural Networks: We created a fully connected neural network using TensorFlow and Keras.
-We used Bayesian optimization to fine-tune hyperparameters, including activation functions, neuron counts, and optimizers.
+3. Fully-Connected Neural Networks: To harness the power of deep learning, we designed and trained a fully connected neural network using TensorFlow and Keras.
+Our model tuning process involved Bayesian optimization, which allowed us to optimize hyperparameters, including activation functions, neuron counts, and optimizers.

+## Hyperparameter Tuning
-4. Hyperparameter Tuning: We employed KerasTuner to find the optimal combination of hyperparameters for the fully connected neural network model.
-Hyperparameters included activation functions (e.g., relu, tanh), neuron counts, and optimizers (e.g., adam, sgd).
+Hyperparameter tuning played a pivotal role in enhancing our model's performance.
+We utilized KerasTuner to systematically explore and identify the optimal combination of hyperparameters for our fully connected neural network model.
+These hyperparameters included activation functions such as relu and tanh, neuron counts, and optimizers like adam and sgd.

-## Additional Features:
+## Additional Features
-We explored the following additional features:
+In our quest to further improve our heart disease detection models, we explored the following additional features:

-1. Feature Importance Analysis: Identifying the most important features using logistic regression and training models with only the top features.
+1. Feature Importance Analysis: We conducted a feature importance analysis, utilizing logistic regression to identify the most influential features.
+Subsequently, we trained models exclusively on these top features.
-2. K-Means Clustering: Applying K-means clustering to the training set and using centroids to classify records in the test set.
+2. K-Means Clustering: We applied K-means clustering to the training dataset, leveraging the centroids to classify records in the test set.
-3. Balanced Dataset: Creating a more balanced dataset using oversampling or undersampling techniques to mitigate class imbalance.
+3. Balanced Dataset: Recognizing the potential bias stemming from class imbalance, we implemented oversampling and undersampling techniques to create a more balanced dataset, mitigating this issue.